hfoffani/pddl-lib/README.md

     `pip install antlr4-python3-runtime`
 * The package is built using wheel.
     `pip install wheel`
+* mono development.
+* Antlr4.Runtime.dll

 #### Building

 * Checkout the repository.
 * Edit the Makefile to configure PATHs.
 * Run `make` (it includes tests.)

+To build the .NET library you must place Antlr4.Runtime.dll under the pddlnet directory.

 ### Contribution guidelines ###